ModuleMaster64/PythonProgramsV3/README.md

 ![Last Updated](https://img.shields.io/github/last-commit/ModuleMaster64/PythonProgramsV3?style=flat-square&color=brightgreen)

-If you have any questions/feedback feel free to leave a PR or issue and i will get back to you as soon as i can!
+If you have any questions or feedback to give: feel free to leave a PR or issue and i will get back to you as soon as i can!

 <!-- STATS:START -->
 📄 Total lines of code: 1341